3. Bayesian methods#

 3.3.4.
 Bayesian Inference from a Posterior Random Sample#

-When we only have a random sample from the posterior instead of a numerical approximation of the posterior, we are still able to apply the same techniques (i.e. point and interval estimates), but just apply them to the posterior sample.
+When we only have a random sample from the posterior instead of a numerical approximation of the posterior, we can still apply the same techniques (i.e., point and interval estimates) but just apply them to the posterior sample.

 • The posterior distribution is the current summary of beliefs about the parameter in the Bayesian framework.